lmathon/eDNA--benchmark_pipelines/README.md

 ## Abundance data

 Thanks to the simulated dataset, we know exactly the relative abundance of each species in each sample and replicate.
-These data can be found here [species_abundance_per_sample](grinder_simulations/Outputs/species_abundance_per_sample) and will be compared to the output of each pipeline tested to assess their efficiency.
+These data can be found [here](00_Input_data/species_abundance_per_sample) and will be compared to the output of each pipeline tested to assess their efficiency.

 (Note that the input FASTQ files and the abundance data will change each time you run a grinder simulation.
 The files given here correspond to the grinder simulation made to obtain the data for our program comparison)